Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 2: Add the ground beef, and break it up with a meat chopper until minced.
-Cook until brown and heated through for about 10 minutes.
-Then, add the diced potatoes to the mixture.
+Step 2: Add the ground beef and break it up with a meat chopper.
+Then add the diced potatoes and cook until the meat is brown and heated through, for 10-15 minutes.

-Step 3: Stir in the cumin, salt, cayenne, paprika, oregano, and black pepper.
+Step 3: Stir in the cumin, salt, black pepper, cayenne pepper, paprika, and Mexican oregano.
 Continue cooking for another minute.

-Step 4: Deglaze the pan with the tomatoes and chicken broth, then add the bay leaves.
-Increase the heat and bring the mixture to a gentle boil.
+Step 4: Deglaze the pan with the diced tomatoes and chicken broth, careful to scrape the bottom of the pan.
+Add cilantro and bay leaves and bring the mixture to a boil over medium-high heat.
+Lower the heat and simmer for 10-15 minutes.

 Expert Tips